 What To Do During Your Time Off

-I also gained a ton of amazing experiences and new friends and colleagues, but I definitely had to break out of the shell that I had built at MIT.
-College throws social groups at you and so it’s a lot easier to find friends with similar interests, but you have to work a bit harder to challenge yourself to socialize.
+I also gained a ton of amazing experiences and new friends and colleagues, but I definitely had to break out of the shell I had built around me at MIT.
+College throws social groups at you, so it’s a lot easier to find friends with similar interests, but you have to work a bit harder to challenge yourself to socialize.
 I found myself meeting people from varied backgrounds who broadened my perspective beyond the MIT science and engineering nerds, which gave me a holistic sense of how to tackle a problem.